Planet Ill Rocks: Tanya Morgan And The Kickdrums At Mercury Lounge 7/25/2010

 You don’t often get the opportunity to introduce something to people, and when you do, it’s often done with caution.
 You never want to be the name attached to unearned hype.
-When talent manifests, it is a necessity for both continuance of our culture and the building of our own professional integrity that we stamp it and prepare our readers for its consumption.
+When talent manifests, it is necessary for both continuance of our culture and the building of our own professional integrity that we stamp it and prepare our readers for its consumption.
 With that in mind, we bring you the debut of Cali’s own Fashawn, Boy Meets World.

 Boy Meets World opens with a soulful 70s intro and themes of the start of a new day.
 It then explodes into a bass heavy fury as Fashawn gives his words to the world.
 The hook is a flurry of scratched-in bits and pieces culminating with a formal declaration that this is indeed his album.